Los Angeles #MeToo Lawyer

-The executive director of Strong Advocates, Betsy Havens, has worked tirelessly throughout her career to protect the rights of workers who have been treated unjustly.
-Her exhaustive litigation experience has led to life-changing results for the people she has served.
+The executive director of Strong Advocates, Betsy Havens, has worked tirelessly throughout her career to protect the rights of workers and students who have been treated unjustly.
+Her extensive litigation experience has led to life-changing results for the people she has served.

 “My clients are the real heroes here,” says Havens.
-“By having the guts to come forward and contact us, they help make sure that other women are not subjected to the kind of sexual violence and treatment they were forced to endure at work.
+“By having the guts to come forward and contact us, they help make sure that other people are not subjected to the kind of sexual violence and treatment they were forced to endure at work or school.
 I see my job as taking horrendous, reprehensible situations and making the best of them.
 I do my best to help my clients reconnect to their power and strength as they stand up for and exercise their rights.”

-At Strong Advocates, our highly skilled and experienced legal team will work hard to defend your rights in the workplace so you can reclaim your life – and nothing will get in the way of that guarantee.
-We recognize how essential it is to respond when someone infringes on your rights.
-When we defend you, we use our extensive skills and experience to secure astonishing outcomes.
+At Strong Advocates, our highly effective and experienced legal team will work hard to fight for your rights so that you can reclaim your life.
+We recognize how essential it is to stand up for yourself when someone violates your rights.
+We use our extensive skills and experience to secure astonishing outcomes.
 With Strong Advocates on your side, you are guaranteed to have a talented and honorable team dedicated to assisting you in regaining the respect you deserve.